fordsfords/raw_send/README.md

 Where "em1" is the interface name.

-Note that this program requires root privilages to work.
+Note that this program requires root privileges to work.

 ## Update Sender Addresses